 There are plenty of accessible lighthouses around the world… but being from Canada I am partial to the century old lighthouses that dot the shoreline of Eastern Canada.
 From the far northern tip of Newfoundland on Quirpon Island to the southern stretches of the Digby Neck in Nova Scotia, I have photographed many lighthouses. (many of which are in the gallery that accompanies this blog entry.)

-Below you will find a list of workshops and tours that I conduct in the East Coast of Canada.
+Below you will find a link to the list of workshops and tours that I conduct in the East Coast of Canada.
 I hope you consider joining me in the coming years.